 By Sheriff Roger Scott, Dekalb County, Illinois

-Note: Sheriff Roger Scott presented the History of the Office of Sheriff at the NSA Annual Conference in St. Louis last month.
+Note: Sheriff Roger Scott presented the History of the Office of Sheriff at the NSA Annual Conference in St. Louis in June 2011.
 The room was standing room only.

 When people hear the word sheriff some may think of Sheriff Andy Taylor of Mayberry, he was the model of community policing before the term was invented, or perhaps Sheriff Joe Arpaio of Maricopa Co.
 Arizona who wrote the book “America’s Toughest Sheriff,” or the Sheriff of Nottingham from the days of Robin Hood.
 What is your image of sheriff?
 We certainly hope it is a positive image of your local sheriff.
 As a member of the National Sheriffs’ Association you know what a sheriff is, but where did the title come from, what makes the Office of Sheriff unique in law enforcement, why should it be called the Sheriff’s Office not a Sheriff’s Department, and why is it important to preserve its direct accountability to the citizens via the election process?
 It is the goal of this article to provide answers to all these questions.